ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/fetch.md

 When using fetch() to write data, it's best if the server operation is the second type.
 This way, if the request accidentally repeats (due to network issues or user actions), it won't cause unwanted duplicates or changes.

 ## Summary
-This guide demonstrates how to sign an EIP-191 message using Lit Actions.
+This guide demonstrates how to fetch data from the web within a Lit Action.

 If you'd like to learn more about Lit Actions, check out the [Lit Actions SDK](https://actions-docs.litprotocol.com/), or our [Advanced Topics](https://developer.litprotocol.com/category/advanced-topics-1) section on Lit Actions.